 This intuitive way of working is inherent to Koen.
 He likes to be driven by the moment, the materials and the people surrounding him.
-“I try to work towards a specific idea, but in fact I haven’t thought it through, at least not intentionally nor consciously.
+“I try to work towards a specific idea, but in fact, I haven’t thought it through, at least not intentionally nor consciously.
 The shape gets defined while I am throwing the clay.
 I don’t make sketches, I just start making.
-Intuitively you make decisions: at this point I let go.
+Intuitively you make decisions: at this point, I let go.
 I can’t explain why, as long as it feels good in my hands.”

 Although there is one confession he made.
 “Honestly, I can’t do it, make the same pot a hundred times.”
 Koen is a late bloomer, who only discovered clay when he was 52 years old.
 “Before, I never gave it much thought to how these things were made.
 But as soon as I started to immerse myself into ceramics, I discovered a world that only became bigger and bigger.
-Pottery is practiced in Africa, in Mongolia, everywhere on earth, and always in a different way.”
+Pottery is practised in Africa, in Mongolia, everywhere on earth, and always in a different way.”

 “Recently I made a whole series of plates with white glaze.